willfurnass/sheffield_hpc/software/libs/hdf5.rst

     module load libs/hdf5/pgi/1.8.15-patch1

+The above module also loads the relevant modules for OpenMPI and PGI Compiler.
+To see which modules have been loaded, use the command ``module list``

 Finally, another version was built with GCC 4.4.7 and openmpi 1.10.1, this version is also linked against ZLIB and SZIP.::